Case 2 - Don't flap!

 Case resolution

 The patient was moved to the Resus room and started on a labetalol infusion pending CT.
-CT angio confirmed a type B dissection which was medically managed and she had a good outcome.
+CT aortogram confirmed a type B dissection distal to the left subclavian vessels which was medically managed (analgesia, hypertensive control, lower limb vascular monitoring) in the high dependency unit.

 Nish Cherian